 Erongaricuaro

-Erongaricuaro, which means "place of waiting" or "place of the watchtower" in the Purhépecha language, is a village in the state of Michoacán, Mexico.
+Erongaricuaro, which means "place of waiting" or "place of the watchtower" in the Purhépecha language, is a mestizo village in the state of Michoacán, Mexico.
 It is located about an hour and a half drive from Morelia and Uruapan, and just 20 minutes from the famous colonial town of Patzcuaro.
 The estimated population is 5,000 people.

 Eronga, lies just across Lake Pátzcuaro from Pátzcuaro and the farthest Left Bank of the Lake.
 The native Purhépecha from the pueblos near Eronga come to market day on Tuesdays.
 This ancient town was one of the critical trade points for the Purhepecha empire.
 Friendly to outsiders, Eronga has hosted artists such as Frida Kahlo and Diego Rivera along with the fathers of surrealism, Andre Breton and Leon Trotsky.
 Former president Lazaro Cardenas used it as his hideway across the lake before the road arrived to Eronga.
-Today Eronga hosts ex-patriots from Argentina, the United States, France, Germany, Switzerland, and Italy.

 The lively Eronga plaza has many exotic trees displaying the area's tolerant climate.

-Altitude above sea level: 2,100 meters or 7163 feet
+Altitude above sea level: 2,080 meters or 6824 feet

 Temperature: Maximum 24°C or 75°F; Minimum 6°C or 43°F